 | Congress leader Pawan Khera.(Image:facebook.com/pawankherainc) |

-According to reports, Assam Police visited Khera’s residence in New Delhi on April 7 in connection with the case, but he was not present at the time.
-Khera subsequently approached the Telangana High Court seeking transit anticipatory bail.
+According to official reports, a team of Assam Police visited Khera's residence in New Delhi on April 7 to serve legal notices and conduct further proceedings in connection with the investigation.
+However, Khera was reportedly not present at his residence at the time.
+Subsequently, he moved the Telangana High Court seeking transit anticipatory bail to protect himself from arrest while approaching the appropriate court for regular bail.

 ALSO READ: Seven Suspected ULFA (I) OGWs Arrested in Assam–Arunachal Operations